 Starting the Application Process

 To begin the application process for any accelerated online program, use the Albuquerque Campus Undergraduate Application.
-In the Academics section, you will be prompted to select your Intended Field of Study.
-For this program, select: Business Admin – Online (not available to freshman).
+In the Academics section of the application, you will be prompted to select your Intended Field of Study.
+For this program, select: Business Admin – Online (not available to freshmen).